hoang-ho/Microservices-Web-App/README.md

 # To deploy to EC2

-Create 3 EC2 instances using ami-061bda79b8ea8bbe2 (this is a customized image with docker, docker-composed and git installed).
+Create 3 EC2 instances using ami-061bda79b8ea8bbe2 (this is a customized image with docker, docker-composed and git installed and security group and networks set up).
+> Note: If you want to use your own ami, you need to set up docker, git and security group beforehand

 ```
 $ aws ec2 run-instances --image-id ami-061bda79b8ea8bbe2 --instance-type t2.micro --key-name 677kp